 But suppose you have a case where nobody in their right might would disagree that your client got the worst trial since Sacco and Vanzetti.
 Your arguments are exceedingly strong and your brief is neither turgid nor prolix.
 Your reply uses such short, declarative, punchy sentences, Elmore Leonard couldn’t have done better.
 The People’s brief, as usual, is written by a pompous semiliterate.
 But you lose anyway, because nobody’s read your brief.

 How to get judges to read it?
-Take a tip from the Internet:
+Maybe this will work: